York Serviced Apartment Demand

 Demand from tourism in York

-One such city enjoying a boom in serviced accommodation demand is historic York in North Yorkshire, a permanent fixture on the UK’s ‘best places to live and buy property’ lists and attracting more than seven million visitors from across the globe each year.
+One such city enjoying a boom in serviced accommodation demand is historic York in North Yorkshire, a permanent fixture on the UK’s ‘best places to live and buy property in 2021’ lists and attracting more than seven million visitors from across the globe each year.
 According to the Sunday Times newspaper, flocks are drawn to its cobbled streets thanks to a perfect blend of “heritage and high-tech.”
 Indeed, York offers a “mini-metropolis with cool cafes, destination restaurants and innovative companies,” the newspaper adds.

 Couple this with its rich history as a Roman outpost, a home to Vikings, its character-filled streets of magnificent Medieval homes and gothic York Minster and you have a pressing need for varied accommodation options within those 13th Century walls.